-- The home had been adapted to meet the needs of the people who lived there. - People had been consulted about the décor, bedrooms were individually decorated and had en-suite facilities. - Some areas of the home had been recently refurbished.
-The registered manager described how further refurbishment of the home was part of the provider's business plan.
+- The home had been adapted to meet the needs of the people who lived there. - People had been consulted about the décor and bedrooms were individually decorated.

 Ensuring consent to care and treatment in line with law and guidance

 The Mental Capacity Act 2005 (MCA) provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
 The Act requires that, as far as possible, people make their own decisions and are helped to do so when needed.
 When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.